LPC, Clinical Director

 Brad is a Licensed Professional Counselor (LPC), a Nationally Certified Counselor (NCC), and an Approved Clinical Supervisor (ACS) in the state of New Jersey.
 He graduated with a BA in Psychology from Lock Haven University of Pennsylvania and a Masters of Science in Professional Counseling from Monmouth University.
 Brad has extensive experience working in the mental health field as well as working with diverse populations.
 He has worked with children diagnosed with Autism and other disabilities, families involved with Child Protective Services, adolescents, teens and young adults, and adults with persistent mental health issues.
 Brad also has his Clinical Supervision certification and provides counseling supervision for those obtaining licensure in New Jersey.
 He uses an integrative approach to therapy with a focus on Person-Centered and Cognitive Behavioral Therapy.
 Brad specializes in depression, anxiety, mood disorders, and adjustment disorders in both children and adults.
 He focuses on building a strong rapport with both the patient and his/her family through his calm and approachable demeanor, humor, and communication style.
 Brad strives to provide an environment that is conducive to trust, encouragement, and positive results.
 Treatment and goals are catered to the individual and the issues that he or she presents.

-Victoria is a Licensed Professional Counselor (LPC) in the State of New Jersey.
-She graduated from Georgian Court University with Masters of Arts Degree in Mental Health Counseling.
-She is licensed by the Board of Marriage and Family Therapy in NJ.
-Through internships, education and work experience, Victoria has over 9 years clinical mental health experience.
-Victoria had done her undergraduate internship in 2008 along side Dr. Zaidi and has been a counselor with Freehold Child Diagnostic Center since 2013.
-She specializes in crisis management, group dynamics, depressive disorders and family therapy.
-Victoria has experience with various populations including disabled children and high-needs clients.
-Victoria is known for a warm, relaxed and down-to-earth approach to counseling.
+Victoria “Vicky” Tancsak is a Licensed Professional Counselor (LPC) in the state of New Jersey.
+She earned her Master of Arts Degree in Clinical Mental Health Counseling from Georgian Court University.
+Vicky is licensed by the Board of Marriage and Family Therapy in NJ.
+Through internships, education and work experience, she has over 13 years clinical mental health experience.
+Vicky completed her undergraduate internship in 2008 along side Sajjad Zaidi, M.D., and has been a counselor with Freehold Child Diagnostic Center since 2013.
+She specializes in anxiety disorders, depressive disorders, ADHD skills, parent management and women’s empowerment.
+Vicky has experience with various populations including dual diagnosis, autism and high-needs clients.
+Vicky is known for her warm, relaxed and down-to-earth approach to counseling.
 She is committed to providing an atmosphere for clients to safely explore feelings, thoughts and behaviors in a non-judgmental and compassionate environment.
-She uses an integrative approach to therapy, which means working and collaborating with clients to provide the best therapeutic solution for change and improvement.
-She is influenced by solution-focused therapy, cognitive behavioral therapy (CBT) and mindfulness traditions.
+Vicky employs multiple therapeutic modalities depending upon the needs of each individual client.
+She seeks to look beyond an individual’s diagnosis, to meet each individual where they are on their current journey, and to travel alongside them as they grow into their full potential.

 Making the decision to enter therapy or seek therapeutic intervention for your child or family is an extremely important and brave decision.
 This process can be difficult, confusing and sometimes scary, but it is the start of an empowering and life-changing journey.
 Kristina is a Licensed Clinical Social Worker with over ten years of experience working with adolescents, adults and families in many different capacities.
 Kristina strives to provide a comfortable and professional atmosphere and is dedicated to helping you achieve a better quality of life.
 Skilled in assessment and diagnosis, Kristina also provides compassionate, client based therapy, utilizing a variety of theoretical approaches.
 Given the opportunity to provide individual, family, and group therapy in many different therapeutic settings, including inpatient, in-home and outpatient settings.
 Kristina has experience as a clinical coordinator of a partial care/Intensive outpatient program and can provide clinical supervision.
 Kristina has thoroughly enjoyed and learned from all of her varied experiences.
 Kristina's education includes a BA in Psychology from Seton Hall University and a Masters in Social Work from Monmouth University, specializing in work with individuals and families.
 Kristina is also a N.J. certified clinical supervisor as well as a Certified Group Psychotherapist.